junioregis/skeleton-raspberry/README.md

 # Introduction

-This is a complete guide to configure your Raspberry Pi.
+This is a complete guide to configure your Raspberry Pi 3.

 # Wiki